 Language Criteria Observations Impact Mitigation Measures promote the informal use of the language by the pupils during school hours and in after school activities on site.
-The language medium of pupils on the yard, in the The language medium of pupils on the yard, in the breakfast club and after- school clubs of both schools is bilingual.
+The language medium of pupils on the yard, in the The language medium of pupils on the yard, in the breakfast club and afterschool clubs of both schools is bilingual.
 Neutral This will not change in the proposed extended school.
 This could be improved by providing more space for play and planning of structured play on the yard. breakfast club and after-school clubs The proposed extended school will continue to promote and encourage the use of the Welsh language and will promote the informal use of the language by the pupils.
 The school's involvement in Welsh-medium activities Both schools are heavily involved in Welsh medium activities.
 Neutral This will not change in the proposed extended school.
 Further information on community activities that are conducted in Welsh can be seen in the Community Impact Assessment below.
-The ability of teaching staff to teach through the medium of Welsh TalwrnY GraigEvery member of teaching staff is fluent in WelshEvery member of teaching staff is fluent in Welsh Neutral Ysgol Talwrn and Ysgol Y Graig provide education through the medium of Welsh, and there will be no change in the linguistic status of the new provision.
-The ability of Governors to speak Welsh TalwrnY Graig90%ofEvery Governor isGovernorsarefluent in Welsh (13)fluent in Welsh (9)out of 13) Neutral Both sets of Governors are fluent in Welsh and so there will be no change in the linguistic nature of the Governors should the proposal be realised.
+The ability of teaching staff to teach through the medium of Welsh Talwrn Y Graig Every member of teaching staff is fluent in Welsh Y Graig Every member of teaching staff is fluent in Welsh Neutral Ysgol Talwrn and Ysgol Y Graig provide education through the medium of Welsh, and there will be no change in the linguistic status of the new provision.
+The ability of Governors to speak Welsh Talwrn 90% of Every Governor is fluent in Welsh (13 out of 10) Y Graig Every Governor is fluent in Welsh (13 out of 13) Neutral Both sets of Governors are fluent in Welsh and so there will be no change in the linguistic nature of the Governors should the proposal be realised.
 Feedback concerns provided during the statutory consultation "Some of the data included within the Impact Assessment is dated, particularly achievement against Welsh indicators.
 Wouldn't it be fairer to use more recent data?"
 Neutral The data likely mentioned by the stakeholder and used within the Impact Assessment is from 2015 to 2017.
 This data was used because Welsh Government stopped publishing the data for each school after this time.
 However data for 2018 and 2019 was included in the